-Musiala was born in Fulda - a central German city just north east of Frankfurt - but spent much of his childhood in England, where he and his family moved to when he was seven.
+Musiala was born in Fulda - a central German city just north-east of Frankfurt - but spent much of his childhood in England, where he and his family moved when he was seven.
 The attacking midfielder spent four months with Southampton before being spotted by Chelsea - just one year after arriving in the country - and signed to a scholarship.
-His progress was swift, and Musiala made his debut for Chelsea's U18 team in the Premier League aged just 15 years, two months and 13 days.
+His progress was swift, and Musiala made his league debut for Chelsea's U18 team aged just 15 years, two months and 13 days.

 While catching eyes throughout the Chelsea academy, Musiala was also making waves on the international scene.
-He played for the England U15 team aged only 13 and continued to represent the country at U16 level.
+He played for the England U15 team aged just 13 and continued to represent the Three Lions at U16 level.
 He then made two appearances for the country of his birth, Germany, and their U16 team in October 2018.
-Musiala has since made eight appearances for England's U17 side, scoring in his first two outings, with the possibility to represent either country still open.
+Musiala subsequently featured at both U17 and U21 level with England, but ultimately committed his international future to Germany in early 2021.

-Alongside Bright Arrey-Mbi, Musiala joined Bayern from English Premier League side Chelsea last summer, aged just 16.
-His progression has duly picked up where it had left off in the English capital.
-The teen averaged a goal or assist every 105 minutes as a member of Bayern's U17 squad before being promptly promoted to the U19s.
-Eight appearances later, he was bumped up a class to Bayern's reserve squad before the coronavirus pandemic.
+Musiala joined Bayern from Chelsea in summer 2019, aged just 16, and his progression was rapid.
+He averaged a goal or assist every 105 minutes as a member of Bayern's U17 squad before being promoted to the U19s.
+Eight appearances later, he was bumped up a class to Bayern's reserves before the COVID-19 pandemic.

 After the league resumed, Musiala made his professional debut in the German third tier for Bayern's second team, and even scored a brace in his second outing.
-He came off the bench against FSV Zwickau to become the league's second-youngest scorer of all time and on Matchday 33 of the Bundesliga season, Musiala came off the bench against Freiburg to become Bayern's youngest-ever player in the Bundesliga at just 17 years and 115 days old.
+Then, on Matchday 33 of the Bundesliga season, he came off the bench against Freiburg to become Bayern's youngest-ever player in the Bundesliga at just 17 years and 115 days old.

-He followed that by becoming the Bavarian club's all-time youngest goalscorer at 17 years and 205 days, smashing the record set by an 18-year-old Roque Santa Cruz, with the eighth goal in an 8-0 win over Schalke on the opening day of 2020/21.
+He followed that by becoming the Bavarian club's all-time youngest goalscorer at 17 years and 205 days, smashing the record set by 18-year-old Roque Santa Cruz, with the eighth goal in an 8-0 win over Schalke on the opening day of 2020/21.
 Musiala was also on target against Eintracht Frankfurt on Matchday 5, and scored a brilliant equaliser against RB Leipzig on Matchday 10.

 Did you know?

 Upon signing for Chelsea aged just eight, Musiala was enlisted at the Whitgift School in Croydon.
 The school has become famous for producing young talents in recent years, with Chelsea's Callum Hudson-Odoi (on loan at Leverkusen in 2022/23), Nigeria international Victor Moses and Lyon’s Bertrand Traore among its former pupils.